tektoncd/pipeline/api_compatibility_policy.md

 to adjust their usage in order to use the new version.
 Adding a new field to the CustomRun API that all CustomRun controllers are expected to support is also a backwards incompatible change, as CustomRun controllers that were valid before the change would be invalid after the change.
+Similarly, adding a new field to the ResolutionRequest API that all resolvers are expected to support is also a backwards incompatible change.

 These changes must be approved by [more than half of the project OWNERS](OWNERS) (i.e. 50% + 1).